aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/style-guide.md

 For the Ansible collection `arista.avd.`, we are required to follow guidelines from the official [Ansible documentation](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_best_practices.html) for all Python code.

-For PyAVD and other areas we will follow common good practices.
+For PyAVD and other areas we follow common good practices as enforced by Ruff and Pylint.

-Furthermore, the CI Pipeline (& pre-commit) for AVD enforces the following:
+The CI Pipeline (& pre-commit) for AVD enforces the following:

 - Maximum line length of 160
 - [Ruff](https://docs.astral.sh/ruff/) version >=0.5.6